The Last Voyage of the Starship Enterprise: Reception

 Reflecting on the life of John Belushi for a 2012 article, WOMC placed the sketch among those regarded as the most well-remembered and loved performances by the actor.
 In his 2012 book Star Trek: The Complete Unauthorized History, author Robert Greenberger called the piece a classic.
 In a September 2013 article for The A.V.
 Club, Phil Dyess-Nugent described "The Last Voyage Of The Starship Enterprise" as lovable in-depth satire of Star Trek with a touching impression of Shatner that was likely the best routine from the first year of Saturday Night Live.
 In a subsequent review of the episode in an October 2013, Dyess-Nugent again praised the sketch, writing that it was an outstanding work both as a form of humor and a tribute to Star Trek fans.

 Writing for CNN in 2014, journalist Todd Leopold commented that he appreciated the sketch, but did not place it among the program's five all-time sketches.
 Time magazine included the sketch in a retrospective on classic Saturday Night Live works, placing the comedic bit among the most iconic from the program's first years on television.
 On the 40th anniversary of Saturday Night Live, Tulsa World placed the sketch among "16 iconic skits".

 In his 2015 book John Prine: In Spite of Himself, author Eddie Huffman wrote that the Captain Kirk role, along with his portrayal of Samurai warrior, and Marlon Brando as the Godfather, helped John Belushi become famous and an acting sensation.
-In a 2015 The Hollywood Reporter interview with actors Tom Hanks and Elliott Gould, Gould called the sketch one of his favorite, and Hanks remarked: "Oh, I think that's got to be one of the top five of all."
+In a 2015 The Hollywood Reporter interview with actors Tom Hanks and Elliott Gould, Gould called the sketch one of his favorites, and Hanks remarked: "Oh, I think that's got to be one of the top five of all."
 Rolling Stone ranked every single one of the 141 cast members of Saturday Night Live in order of talent.
 John Belushi was ranked at number one, with Rolling Stone citing his Captain Kirk parody as evidence of his youthful innocence among his often lunatic-like performances in a 2015 article.
 The website Rotten Tomatoes characterized the sketch as a satire that did not lose its effectiveness with age.